BPMichon/TW-OW-Emulator-/README.md

 ## How to run the different parts of the emulator
 ### The Game Itself
-To run the game itself it is needed to have a seperate file which collects the needed class initialisation and launches the game, an example file can be found in main/ called main.py.
+To run the game itself it is needed to have a seperate file which collects the needed class initialisation and launches the game, an example file can be found in `main/` directory called `main.py`.

+It is recommended to play the game with a online witcher old world map, as this will ease the difficulty of orientating yourself with the souranding as well as allow for better planning in your own games.
+I had access to the physical map, which definitely made it easier for me to play the game using the emulator.
+I however could not find any online sources of the map.

 ### Sampler
 The sampler can sample large number of games in succession, it does use concurency features to run